kushalpatel05/The-Perfect-Guess/README.md

 # How It Works?
 The program generates a random number.
-The user keeps guessing until they get it right.
+<br>The user keeps guessing until they get it right.
 Hints are given:
 - “Higher number please...”
 - “Lower number please...”
-The total number of attempts is shown at the end.
+<br>The total number of attempts is shown at the end.

 # Concepts Used
 random.randint() function